falaelcom/raw-profiler/README.md

 COMMON CONFIGURATIONS
 ==================================================

-The examples below illustrate how to configure the profiler in miscellaneous iusage scenarios.
-Setting up profiling hit points is not covered in this section.
+The examples below illustrate how to configure the profiler in miscellaneous usage scenarios.
+Setting up profiling hit points is covered in next sections.

 Configure `raw-profiler` for Local Console Logging
 --------------------------------------------